oils-for-unix/oils/doc/ysh-faq.md

 ## How do I write the equivalent of `echo -e` or `echo -n`?

-YSH removed these flags to `echo` because it has good alternatives
+YSH removed these flags to `echo` to fix their interference with variable substitutions.

-To escape variables, use the statically-parsed string language, rather than `echo -e`:
+To echo escape sequences, use the statically-parsed string language, rather than `echo -e`:

     echo $'tab \t newline \n'   # YES